 The applicable tax rate depends on a number of factors.
 Income tax rates are progressive and vary depending on the canton and, within a canton, on the specific municipality of residence.
-Following a referendum held on 19 May 2019, Switzerland adopted the Federal Act on Tax Reform and AHV Financing.
-Reforms included increased dividend taxation.
 Dividend inclusion for individuals today amounts to 70% at federal level and to at least 50% at cantonal level (with the cantons free to increase the inclusion ratio even further).

-In 2022, the ordinary effective income tax rate for unmarried persons without children or church affiliation at maximum progression, including federal income tax, ranges between 22.2% (Zug) to 45% (Geneva).
+In 2023, the ordinary effective income tax rate for unmarried persons without children or church affiliation at maximum progression, including federal income tax, ranges between 20.2% (Schwyz) to 46% (Geneva)